stuebersystems/doc.quattropod.en/docs/mini/adv.settings.md

 ![](/assets/img/quattropod.ssid.connect.png)

-* In the address bar of a web browser, enter the 'Direct Link IP' of the QuattroPod.
-The QuattroPod's settings interface appears:
+* In the address bar of a web browser, enter the `Direct Link IP` of the QuattroPod.
+The QuattroPod`s settings interface appears:

 ![](/assets/img/quattropod_directIP.connect.png)

 ### Log in as admin

-* Enter the admin password and click 'OK' to log in.
+* Enter the admin password and click `OK` to log in.
 By default, the password is `000000`.
 If this password is not accepted, reset the unit using [reset switch](reset.md#hardreset).

 ![](/assets/img/QuattroPod-Login.png)